polatengin/amsterdam/README.md

 ![Jenkins is getting ready to work](./assets/ss-0.png)

-After few seconds, Jenkins will be redirected to _Getting Started_ page and wait for user to enter initial administrator password.
+After a few seconds, Jenkins will be redirected to _Getting Started_ page and wait for the user to enter the initial administrator password.

 ![Jenkins getting started](./assets/ss-1.png)

-After unlocking Jenkins, it requires to select plugin set to install.
-Jenkins can be installed with pre-defined set of plugins, or, you can select which plugins you want to install with Jenkins.
+After unlocking Jenkins, it requires selecting a _plugin set_ to install.
+Jenkins can be installed with a pre-defined set of plugins, or, you can select which plugins you want to install with Jenkins.

-Installation usually take couple of minutes.
+Installation usually takes a couple of minutes.

 ![Jenkins installation](./assets/ss-2.gif)

-After installation done, Jenkins will redirect to _Main Page_
+After installation is done, Jenkins will redirect to _Main Page_

 Boom! 💣 It's done!